LuckyPray/DexKit/doc-source/src/en/guide/run-on-desktop.md

 pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-cmake mingw-w64-x86_64-ninja
 ```

 After installation, we need to add the `mingw64/bin` directory to the environment variables
 for future use.

 ::: warning warning
 DexKit will use `ninja` as the default build system by default.
 If you need to use `make`
 in mingw for building, you need to execute `pacman -S mingw-w64-x86_64-make`, after installation,
 you need to rename `msys64\mingw64\bin\mingw32-make.exe` to `make.exe` or add it as a shortcut,
 otherwise the build will fail due to `gradle-cmake-plugin` not finding the make command.
-At the same time, delete `generator.set(generators.ninja)` in `:dexkit/build.gradle`,
+Additionally, delete `generator.set(generators.ninja)` in `:dexkit/build.gradle`,
 or modify it to `generator.set(generators.unixMakefiles)`.
 :::

 ### Linux

-For Linux users, normally only need to install `ninja` to use it.
+On Linux, you normally only need to install `ninja` to use it.

 ### MacOS